Steve Lombardi: Sporadic appearances (1995–1998)

 Lombardi made his first PPV appearance of 1995 in the dark match of the Royal Rumble, facing Buck Quartermain.
 Wrestling now full-time as The Brooklyn Brawler, his career was seemingly devoid of momentum as he dropped matches to Lex Luger, Duke Droese, Man Mountain Rock, and Doink (Ray Apollo).
 For the first time in over a year, he resumed his partnership with Horowitz yet again and faced off against Tekno Team 2000 in their Monday Night Raw debut on May 16.
 They also lost to The Bushwhackers and The Smoking Gunns.

 With the WWF cutting back touring that year, Lombardi's appearances became less frequent.
 He was now the last of the troupe of enhancement talent.
+He would also work in the independent circuit in New Jersey, Pennsylvania, Michigan, and Canada.
+This included when he won the NWA Michigan Heavyweight Championship when he defeated Gene Austin on June 20, 1998.

 As the Brawler, he made a non-wrestling appearance on the January 1st episode of RAW to present the "Steve Lombardi Trophy" to the winners of the RAW Bowl.
 His appearances from this point forward became much more limited.
 However, on March 10 at a WWF Superstars taping in Corpus Christi he participated in the debut of perhaps the most famous of the wrestlers that he had helped usher into the company – Dwayne Johnson.
 This came over a decade after a young Lombardi had faced his father Rocky Johnson.
 Johnson later recalled the match in his autobiography; praising Lombardi as a stand-up wrestler.
 He wrestled only thirteen times that year, ending with matches against Sid and Bob Holly.

 Although his appearances were now occasional, Lombardi enjoyed his biggest moment thirteen years into his WWF career.
 On the September 22 show at Madison Square Garden he unexpectedly won a 20-man battle royal to earn his first ever WWF World Title opportunity.
 On the following show on November 15, Lombardi received his shot.
 Coming out to Frank Sinatra's "New York, New York", he wrestled for 15 minutes against Shawn Michaels and dominated the world champion; however he finally lost after Chyna and HHH interfered.
 On December 15, he faced Mark Henry in a singles match, but lost by Submission.
 On January 12, 1998, when he lost a Monday Night RAW dark match to Bart Gunn, who was then billed briefly as "Black Bart".
 Still working in as The Brooklyn Brawler.